czech-case-law-relevance/czech-court-citations-dataset/README.md

 Files contain unique rows, one citation for each row.
 Citations are accompanied by metadata:

-source_file: the name of a source text file of the decision
+source_file: the name of a source text file of the text of the decision, this file can be found in the Czech Court Decisions Corpus

 docket_number: the identification of a source court decision